This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ClingToClean #CollectiveBias

 With over 20 moves into homes of all kinds in 12 states and 3 countries, I’ve learned a bit about how to clean your new home when you move in.
 I clean our new home in a particular order to make it easier for my family and for getting moved into our new home as quickly as possible.
 Following my Move-In Cleaning Checklist makes moving into a new home as simple and efficient as possible.
 Let me tell you, my own family’s dirt is gross but other people’s (that I don’t even know) dirt is just plain nasty.
 My goal is to clean our new home so that we can start fresh making our own memories (and dirt).

 Often when we move into a new home, we only have a couple of hours to look around and start cleaning before the movers arrive with our things.
 Because time is limited (and so is our energy), I have to prioritize what I clean to make it possible for my family to start living in the home immediately and make it possible for the movers to bring our things in so that I can start unpacking right away.
 I make sure I have my Move-In Cleaning Checklist and we work our way down the cleaning tasks.
-You can get your own free copy of the New Home Move-In Cleaning Checklist.
+You can get your own free copy of the New Home Move-In Cleaning Checklist when you sign up for our free newsletter.

 I start by cleaning the toilet and sink in one bathroom so that my family can use it as soon as needed.
 Period.